 Even though none of the performances are anything spectacular, each performer commits admirably to their roles.
 I’ve always been a fan of Demian Bicher.
 And though his character lacks the adequate intelligence of someone who has supposedly dealt with the supernatural before — more on that later — he does give the role some necessary gravitas.

-Taissa Famiga, from American Horror Story fame, is mostly very likeable throughout the movie.
-At first I thought her character was supposed to be the younger version of Elizabeth Warren (Vera Famiga’s character) because she looked so much like her.
+Taissa Farmiga, from American Horror Story fame, is mostly very likable throughout the movie.
+At first, I thought her character was supposed to be the younger version of Elizabeth Warren (Vera Farmiga’s character) because she looked so much like her.
 I recently discovered Taissa is actually her real-life sister!

-Bonnie Aarons is wonderfully ominous as the demon Valek.
-I recently discovered she was the one that scared the pans out of me in Mullholland Drive (as the bum behind the diner).
+Bonnie Aarons is wonderfully ominous as the demon Valak.
+I recently discovered she was the one that scared the pants off me in Mullholland Drive (as the bum behind the diner).
 Even though she didn’t manage to scare me as much as in this film, I do like her character in itself and wish she would return in a better movie rather than The Nun.